Post-Regularization Confidence Bands for Ordinary Differential Equations: Simulation Studies

 for $j=1,\ldots,5$.
 Here $dx_{2j-1}(t)/dt$ and $dx_{2j}(t)/dt$ are nonadditive functions of $x_{2j-1}$ and $x_{2j}$, where $x_{2j-1}$ is the prey and $x_{2j}$ is the predator.
 The initial values are set as $x_{2j-1}(0) = x_{2j}(0)$.
 The measurement errors are independent Normal$(0,\sigma^2_j)$, where the noise level $\sigma_j \in \{1,2,\ldots,10\}$.
 The time points are evenly distributed in $[0,100]$, with $n=200$.
 In this example, $p=10$, and there are $p^2 = 100$ functions in \eqref{eqn:lotkavolterra} to estimate for each ODE of $x_{2j-1}$ and $x_{2j}$, $j=1,\ldots,5$, and in total there are $1000$ unknown functions.

 In this example, we focus on the performance of recovery of the entire regulatory system through the proposed confidence band coupled with the Benjamini–Hochberg (BH) procedure for multiple testing correction \citep{benjamini1995controlling}.
-Since the ODE equations in \eqref{eqn:lotkavolterra} only involve the linear and interaction terms, we use the first-order Mat\'{e}rn kernel for the step in \eqref{eqn:sshatxj}, and use the linear kernel in \eqref{eqn:kode2step}.
-As such, the linear and kernel ODEs yield the same estimates.
-We control the FDR at the level of $20\%$.
+Since the ODE equations in \eqref{eqn:lotkavolterra} only involve the linear and interaction terms, we use the first-order Mat\'{e}rn kernel for the step in \eqref{eqn:sshatxj}, and use the linear kernel in \eqref{eqn:kode2step-Ftilde}.
+As such, the linear and kernel ODEs yield the same estimates. {We continue to use the quadratic density for the local weight function $R_h(t)$.} We control the FDR at the level of $20\%$.

 We consider three evaluation criteria, the false discovery proportion, the empirical power, and the trajectory prediction accuracy.
 The false discovery proportion is defined as the proportion of falsely selected edges in the system out of the total number of edges, and the empirical power is defined as the proportion of selected true edges in the system.
-We also evaluate the prediction accuracy of the signal trajectory $\widehat{F}_{j}(\widehat{x}(t_0))$ as given in \eqref{eqn:estnonadditivemodel}, by the squared root of the sum of predictive mean squared errors for $x_j(t),j=1,\ldots,10$, at the unseen “future” time point $t\in[100,200]$, i.e., $\left\{\sum_{j=1}^{10}\int_{100}^{200}[\widehat{x}_j(t)-x_j(t)]^2dt\right\}^{1/2}$, where the integral is evaluated at $10000$ evenly distributed time points in $[100,200]$.
+We also evaluate the prediction accuracy of the entire regulatory effect $\widehat{F}_{j}(\widehat{x}(t))$ as given in \eqref{eqn:estnonadditivemodel}, by the squared root of the sum of predictive mean squared errors for $F_j(x_j(t)),j=1,\ldots,10$, at the unseen “future” time point $t\in[100,200]$, i.e., $\left\{\sum_{j=1}^{10}\int_{100}^{200}[\widehat{F}_j(\widehat{x}_j(t))-F_j(x_j(t))]^2dt\right\}^{1/2}$, where the integral is evaluated at $10000$ evenly distributed time points in $[100,200]$.

 Figure \ref{fig:lotkavolterra} reports the results averaged over 500 data replications.
 We see that our method successfully controls the FDR under the nominal level across all noise levels, whereas the additive and kernel ODEs both suffer some inflations, especially when the noise level is high.
 Meanwhile, our method achieves the best empirical power.
 In addition, we see that the prediction error of our localized kernel ODE estimator is slightly worse than that of kernel ODE, which agrees with Theorem \ref{thm:optimalestoffunctional}.
 Nevertheless, this does not affect the inference performance of our method.